hcwongleo/bedrock-agentic-invoice-assistant/README.md

 ```bash
 aws cloudformation describe-stacks --stack-name $(aws cloudformation list-stacks --stack-status-filter CREATE_COMPLETE UPDATE_COMPLETE | jq -r '.StackSummaries[] | select(.StackName | startswith("AutoInvoiceAPPwebsitewafstack")) | .StackName') --query 'Stacks[0].Outputs[?OutputKey==`configwebsitedistributiondomain`].OutputValue' --output text
 ```
-5. [Create cognito user](https://docs.aws.amazon.com/cognito/latest/developerguide/how-to-create-user-accounts.html#creating-a-new-user-using-the-console) in the user pool to access the application
-6. Delete the stack.
-We recommend using the AWS CloudFormation service page to delete/manage your CDK stacks as it offers many options to monitor stack drifts, identify errors, and provides better stability.

 Note:
 - The deletion will fail if your S3 bucket is not empty